 Students who are at minimum 17 years of age may be accepted and enrolled if they have earned a high school diploma or its equivalent; or if they have successfully completed their education in a foreign country where that education is recognized as being equivalent to a U.S. high school diploma.
-Students must provide a copy of a high school diploma or an official high school diploma/GED certification or its equivalent.
-Based on our admissions policy, we do not enroll students under the Ability to Benefit Criteria.
+Students must provide a high school diploma or an official high school transcript/GED certification or its equivalent.